teritorio/vido/README.md

   </LocationMatch>
 ```

-## Dev with Storybook
+## Dev with Historie

-Run Storybook with
+Run Historie with
 ```
-yarn start:storybook
+yarn start:historie
 ```

-Storybook build also available on `gh-pages` branch built by CI and online at https://teritorio.github.io/vido/
+Historie build also available on `gh-pages` branch built by CI and online at https://teritorio.github.io/vido/

 ## Settings